 Student information card of John Wesley, a member of the Crow Nation, who entered the school on February 28, 1883 and departed on April 14, 1885.

-Carlisle Indian School physician O. G. Given provides a report on the recently arrived Crow students from Carlisle.
-As a result of the report Pratt recommends including additional Agency health examinations.
+Carlisle Indian School physician O. G. Given provides a report on the recently arrived Crow students from Carlisle, several of whom should be sent back.
+As a result of the report Pratt recommends including additional agency health examinations.

 Richard Henry Pratt requests delaying returning four students from the Crow Nation until the other party comes to Carlisle.
 He further requests that the return of the students does not come from the School's appropriation.